Introduction

 The earnings crediting formula

-The first thing to notice is that the plan offers an annuitant the ability to choose from two indexes, which we have discussed briefly in the earlier part of this article.
-Unlike many other plans that offer myriad indexing options to choose from (which sometimes becomes confusing), the Nationwide Summit annuity offers a plain-vanilla 1-year point-to-point with cap rates as crediting options for both the indexes that it offers.
+The first thing to notice is that the plan offers an annuitant the ability to choose from crediting strategies tied to two indexes, which we have discussed briefly earlier in this article.
+Unlike many other plans that offer numerous indexing options to choose from (which can sometimes become confusing), the Nationwide Summit annuity offers a straightforward 1-year point-to-point option with cap rates as crediting options for both the indexes it offers.

 Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-Each year, the higher the index rate and the cap rate get credited to your account value.
-Suppose your account value is $100,000 at the beginning of the contract and the cap rate is 6%, and after a year, if the index grows 8%, your contact value will increase by 6% of $100,000, i.e., by $6000.
+Each year, the higher of the index rate and the cap rate gets credited to your account value.
+Suppose your account value is $100,000 at the beginning of the contract and the cap rate is 6%, and after a year, if the index grows 8%, your contract value will increase by 6% of $100,000, i.e., by $6000.
 So, at the end of the first contract year, your contract value will become $106,000.

-Besides the indexing options, the plan also offers a fixed account rate option.
-If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be equal to or even low when compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.20%.
-It is very important to always check the latest rates before choosing your preferred index.
+In addition to the indexing options, the plan also offers a fixed account rate option.
+If you opt for a fixed account rate, you will earn the fixed rate for a specified period, as determined by the company, before your policy begins.
+These rates usually tend to be equal to or even lower than those of other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 4.00%.
+It is essential to always check the latest rates before selecting your preferred index.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for the Nationwide Summit Fixed Indexed Annuity.